dog with person who is caring

 Dog Toys That Are Vet (& Pet) Approved

 "Yomp was designed by dog lovers for dog lovers.
-It doesn’t off-gas, it is superiorly safe, and I am excited for dogs to experience Yomp's awesome texture!
+It doesn’t off-gas, it is superiorly safe, and I am excited for dogs to experience Yomp's awesome Gnawright(tm) texture!
 Animal safety and health is my job, and I am thrilled to be part of the Yomp team!"

 Beth Stafford DVM, Columbus, OH